Discover Minerva Pool in Dharawal National Park

 Minerva Pool is a beautiful natural water hole in Dharawal National Park, accessible via a short and relatively easy bush walking track.

-A fenced lookout platform located towards the end of the walk offers scenic views of the pool and the surrounding scenery.
+A fenced lookout platform towards the end of the walking trail offers scenic views of the pool and the surrounding scenery.

 Minerva Pool Walking Track